 - Computers in every patient room for documentation

-- Telemedicine capabilities for timely treatment for patients coming in experiencing stroke symptoms
+- Telemedicine capabilities for timely treatment for patients coming into our ED in Irving who are experiencing stroke symptoms

 - All universal patient rooms with observation/privacy glass

 What to expect when you visit our Irving emergency department

 Some people may think going to the emergency department is frightening.
 That’s why at Baylor Scott & White – Irving, we want to ease your fears by letting you know what to expect when you come through our ED doors.

 - Depending on the severity of your symptoms you may be taken immediately to a treatment room or be asked to wait until one becomes available.
 Patients with minor medical symptoms such as coughs, fever, earaches or minor injuries may be treated in our minor emergency area.
 This area allows our staff to see and treat all minor ailments more quickly.